 You should have seen it – when I pulled him out so close to graduation.
 The administration couldn’t understand it, and had a hard time believing that the colleges did not CARE if he had a diploma or not.
 Instead of getting his diploma, he found himself in a new position of responsibility as the Regional Director for the Thomas Jefferson Center for Constitutional Studies (Restoration Generation).

 The travel abroad experience was canceled due to unrest in the middle east, but we have not regretted the decision to let him leave high school early.
 He does not regret it either.
 He didn’t “walk” with his friends but loved his choice more.
 And just to check it off the list, he went ahead and aced the GED last fall.
 Not because the universities needed it, but just to officially close that chapter of his life.
+He ended up earning full-tuition scholarships from his University that helped him stay out of debt as he worked toward graduation.

 What about the other kids?
 Each year I discover something new about them and their inborn talents.
 They stay active and involved in a number of extra curricular activities and have friends all over the valley who share their unique life’s experiences and interests.

 My 13 year-old daughter is volunteering her services for handling some of the secretarial responsibilities of a national organization with which my husband works.
 She is also involved (with most of her siblings) in EVMCO, a choral organization which just released an album last fall that hit #1 on the Billboard charts in the traditional classical category.
-Watch the video about EVMCO.
 She just hosted an “Oh Stuff and Nonsense” party for other 13-15 year old homeschooled girls in the area, and is an avid reader.

 My younger children have taught themselves to read, tell time, solve math problems, and just recently we all became fascinated with the strange characteristics of prime numbers – including my 5 year-old, right there along side her older siblings.
 Give her a pile of beans representing a certain number, and in a few minutes, she’ll tell you if it’s prime or not.